⬇️Installation

 Next Steps

-by default.
-Login with the default admin name and password or create a default admin account.
+or your default port to navigate to the admin console.
+Log in with the default admin name and password or create a default admin account.

 Last updated